-For more information about programs, performances, and rentals and to be included on LPAC's mailing list, please call (718) 482-5151.
-Be sure to ask about our discounts.
+For more information about upcoming performances, programs, and space rentals and to be included on LPAC's mailing list, please visit www.laguardiaperformingarts.org or call (718) 482-5151.
+Be sure to "Like" us on Facebook.

 Public Safety

 Emergency Awareness Card